 Flinders Electric Vehicle Project

-As a first school projects of its kind in Australia, students at Matthew Flinders Anglican College on the Sunshine Coast, Queensland are upcycling an old petrol vehicle into an electric car of the future.
+As a first school project of its kind in Australia, students at Matthew Flinders Anglican College on the Sunshine Coast, Queensland are upcycling an old diesel vehicle into an electric car of the future.

 The project commenced in October 2020, with students aiming to play their part in planning for environmentally sustainable transport options in the future.

 Students in Years 10 and 11 at Flinders have been working with teachers and mentors to upcycle the vehicle as part of their Senior Industrial Technology Skills curriculum.
-The vision is to remove the car’s engine and replace it with an electric motor and batteries that can be re-charged from the College’s own solar panels without the need to fill up with petrol.
+The vision is to remove the car’s engine and replace it with an electric motor and batteries that can be re-charged from the College’s own solar panels without the need to fill up with diesel.

 Principal Stuart Meade said, "This ambitious project presents a rich learning opportunity for students and a chance for the College community and the wider community to connect."

-To learn more about the project, read this news story here.
+To learn more about the project, read here.